 However, in this age of online sharing, social media and Google reviews, satisfied employees are often a company’s best chance at having a good reputation.
-This means that organizations, first and foremost, should treat their employees well and instil their company’s core values from day one if they want their own employer branding to be genuinely successful.
+This means that organisations, first and foremost, should treat their employees well and instill their company’s core values from day one if they want their own employer branding to be genuinely successful.

 How important is employer branding?

 The bottom line is that employer branding is very important.
-A company is able to stand out from other similar organizations if their employer branding strategy is strong.
-It also gives businesses a unique advantage when it comes s a solid branding strategy will encourage more candidates to apply.
+A company is able to stand out from other similar organisations if their employer branding strategy is strong.
+It also gives businesses a unique advantage when it comes to a solid branding strategy that will encourage more candidates to apply.
 After all, everyone wants to work somewhere that they have heard treats their employees well or that comes with cool perks instead of somewhere that does nothing to help their employees.